Jyotishman89/8086-Hardware-Latency-Profiler/README.md

 * **Frontend Dashboard (React / Vite / Tailwind)**:
 A stateless presentation layer utilizing dynamic Regular Expressions to parse JSON string payloads, isolating trigger keywords to render color-coded telemetry tags and pipeline heatmaps instantly.

-## Feature Engineering
+## Feature Engineering: The Sliding Window

-The Sliding Window Traditional profilers analyze code in isolation.
+Traditional profilers analyze code in isolation.
 This engine parses raw assembly strings into a dimensional feature vector that grants the model contextual "memory" for each instruction:
 * `Prev_Enc`: Label encoding of the preceding instruction.
 * `Curr_Enc`: Label encoding of the target instruction.
 * `Next_Enc`: Label encoding of the subsequent instruction.